starmlerp/varfile/README.md

 unsigned long write(FILE* target, Entry* values);
 ```

-Writes to the stream from the inputted `Entry*` array.
+Writes to the stream from the inputted `Entry*` array, and returns the number
+of written objects.

+this function assumes none of the objects have their `avf::Entry::type` set to "avf::Entry::ERROR"

 ## contributing